Flow views and infinite interval exchange transformations for recognizable substitutions: Canonical isomorphisms

-In this section we define the maps that make up the measurable conjugacy $\mtcong: (\seqsp,\shift, \mu) \to ([0,1], \iiet, m)$, illustrating the process with the period-doubling substitution.
-Proofs will follow in the next section.
+In this section we use our address scheme to define a measurable conjugacy $\mtcong: (\seqsp, \mu) \to ([0,1], m)$, illustrating the process with the period-doubling substitution.
 Readers may well be reminded of many constructions using similar ideas, for instance \cite{SceneryFlow, DownarowiczMaass2008}, Anosov flows, Veech rectangles, and a variety of tower-related constructions.

-The next two figures encapsulate the ideas behind the construction of $\mtcong$, the flow view, and $\iiet$.
-Figure \ref{fig:dualtreelevel4} illustrates how the dual subdivision graph helps locate supertiles vertically using the $3$-supertile from figure \ref{fig:Useaddress}.
-This figure is behind the definition of $\mtcong$ .

-Figure \ref{fig:dualtreelevel3} illustrates how shifting a supertile leads to a change in address, again using the supertile from figure \ref{fig:Useaddress}.
-The author does not know an obvious way to see the shift in the subdivision graph directly, but the upcoming definition of $\iiet$ (equation \eqref{eqn:subsiiet}) captures it in a formula.
-Importantly, these figures show how the interval exchange transformation arises.
+We also define the level-$n$ flow view and the full flow view.

 The {\bf standard set of assumptions} to be used are as follows.
 The substitution $\subs$ should be recognizable and its subshift should be {\bf \em minimal} in the sense that every orbit is dense.
 The measure $\mu$ is assumed to be a shift-invariant Borel probability measure.
 With these assumptions, letters with zero frequency and other technical difficulties are avoided.